puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_relationships.markdown

 Service resources refresh by restarting their service.
 Mount resources refresh by unmounting and then mounting their volume.
 Exec resources usually do not refresh, but can be made to: setting `refreshonly => true` causes the exec to never fire _unless_ it receives a refresh event.
 You can also set an additional `refresh` command, which causes the exec to run both commands when it receives a refresh event.

+### Parse-Order Independence

+Relationships are not limited by parse-order.
+You can declare a relationship with a resource before that resource has been declared.

 ### Missing Dependencies

 If a resource declares a relationship with a resource that does not exist in the catalog, **compilation will fail** with one of the following errors: